resurfaceio/goreplay/README.md

 ## https://goreplay.org/

-GoReplay is an open-source network monitoring tool which can record your live traffic, and use it for shadowing, load testing, monitoring and detailed analysis.
+GoReplay is an open-source network monitoring tool which can record your live traffic and use it for shadowing, load testing, monitoring and detailed analysis.

 ## About